 19. Give everyone a silly Christmas hat to wear when opening gifts.

 20. Let your child be “Santa” and deliver the gifts to each recipient when its time to open presents.
 If you have more than one child who wants to be “Santa” rotate the duties while the other children are acting as elves.

 21. Buy everyone in the family matching PJs.
 Let this be a present that is opened early in December, so you all enjoy it throughout the holidays.

 23. Unwrap one present on Christmas Eve.
 Depending on custody schedules, you may need to celebrate Christmas on Christmas Eve.
 In this case, hold back one gift for Christmas Day.

 24. Reverse advent – put a box under the tree and have kids put a gently used toy in the box each day to donate to someone else.

 25. Adopt a family for the holidays.
 Take your kids with you to shop for the family, then if they’re old enough, have them help you wrap the presents.
 Share your favorite Christmas traditions for single moms below!

-My Christmas Mini-Bundle includes a customizable bucket list to help you make the most out of your Christmas season!
+My Christmas Mini-Bundle includes a customizable bucket list (and so much more!) to help you make the most out of your Christmas season!